Sarit1046/microsoft-365-docs/microsoft-365/solutions/ransomware-protection-microsoft-365-identities.md

 description: Use secure sign-ins and Conditional Access to protect your Microsoft 365 resources from ransomware attacks.
 ---

 # Step 3.
-Protect identities
+Protect identities against ransomware attacks

 Use the following sections to protect your organization from credential compromise, which is typically the first stage of a larger ransomware attack.